dpla-attic/automation/README.md

 ### Steps
 * Copy the following files to their "live" equivalents (removing ".dist") and edit them with values specific to your installation:
-  * ansible/roles/dbnode/vars/main.yml.dist
-  * ansible/group_vars/dbnodes.dist
   * ansible/group_vars/all.dist
     * Note that user shell accounts are configured in `ansible/group_vars/all`, and that they require SSH public keys in their ssh_authorized_keys fields.
       The `adminusers` variable is for administrative users who will run ansible-playbook.
+  * ansible/group_vars/development_all.dist
+  * ansible/group_vars/frontend_dev.dist
+  * ansible/group_vars/frontend_dbs_dev.dist
+  * ansible/roles/common/vars/main.yml.dist
+  * ansible/roles/dbnode/vars/main.yml.dist
+  * ansible/roles/mysql/vars/main.yml.dist
 * Copy or symlink the appropriate Vagrantfile.&lt;name&gt; to Vagrantfile.
-  At the moment, this means symlink Vagrantfile.bigcouch to Vagrantfile.
+  At the moment, this means symlink Vagrantfile.ingestion to Vagrantfile.
   In the future, there will be more hosts in our configuration than you'll want to have running simultaneously as VMs.
 * Make sure that Vagrant has downloaded the base server image that we'll need